Heaton Moor: History

 Before the opening of the railway, Heaton Moor was agricultural land in Heaton Norris.
 The land supported pigs, cattle and cereal.
-Heaton Norris was part of the Manchester barony of the Grelley family, but between 1162 and 1180 it belonged to William le Norreys.
+Heaton Norris was part of the Manchester barony of the Grelley family but, between 1162 and 1180, it belonged to William le Norreys.

-In the early 13th century, Heaton Norris was a sub manor of Manchester, it encompassed all of the Four Heatons.
-In 1322, there were 32 dwellings suggesting a population of 150, the ten freeholders of the escheated manor had the right to graze on common pasture and to cut wood.
-Evidence of this pre-railway existence can be seen from the name Shaw Farm, Shaw Fold farm, and the road pattern Heaton Moor Road, Shaw Road, Shaw Fold Lane, Pin Fold, Green Lane.
+In the early 13th century, Heaton Norris was a sub manor of Manchester; it encompassed all of the Four Heatons.
+In 1322, there were 32 dwellings suggesting a population of 150; the ten freeholders of the escheated manor had the right to graze on common pasture and to cut wood.
+Evidence of this pre-railway existence can be seen from the name Shaw Farm, Shaw Fold farm and the road pattern; Heaton Moor Road, Shaw Road, Shaw Fold Lane, Pin Fold, Green Lane.
 Parsonage Road and Cranbourne Avenue follow the lines of ancient tracks.

-The opening of Heaton Chapel railway station marked a turning point in development of the area.
-Land was acquired, and streets were planned.
+The opening of Heaton Chapel railway station marked a turning point in development of the area; land was acquired and streets were planned.
 The houses and new buildings along Heaton Moor Road were of a grandiose scale with generous gardens.
 They are set back from the road, and have imposing stone gate posts.
-The new residential roads such as Broomfield Road, Derby Road, and Peel Moat Road which were built when agricultural land was acquired, have the same characteristics.
+The new residential roads, such as Broomfield Road, Derby Road, and Peel Moat Road which were built when agricultural land was acquired, have the same characteristics.
 The building and infilling continued into the Edwardian era.
 There were a wide range of sporting facilities, such as crown green bowling, tennis and golf.
 A substantial terrace of shops was built on Heaton Moor Road, with glass and cast iron awnings.
 Intellectual life was provided for when the Reform Club was built in 1886 by Alfred Darbyshire.

 The Savoy Cinema opened 1923, built in the Baroque style in red brick with white terracota dressings.
-When in 2006 the cinema announced its closure due to low audiences, there was uproar amongst locals.
-It was announced it could be replaced by a Varsity bar.
+When, in 2006, the cinema announced its closure due to low audiences, there was uproar amongst locals; it was announced that it could be replaced by a Varsity bar.
 A Save Our Savoy campaign was launched.
 Plans for the bar were rejected.
 It has new owners, has been refurbished and reopened in 2015.

 A second hub was built around the former council offices in Thornfield Road, in the area known as Moor Top.
-The main thoroughfare is now home to wine bars, boutiques, florists and upmarket restaurants.
+The main thoroughfare is now home to a champagne bar, boutiques, florists and upmarket restaurants.